4ch1m/ansible-c64dreams/README.md

 # Ansible-C64Dreams
-> A helper script to obtain and enjoy the _C64 Dreams_ project on Linux.
+> An automated setup for the _C64 Dreams_ project on Linux.

 Table of Contents
 =================